 11. Use The Right Water Temperature

-Although this suggestion doesn’t really pertain specifically with “making coffee stronger” but rather with “making a great cup of coffee”, you will find that brewing at a higher temperature will generally result in better-tasting and stronger brews.
+Although this suggestion doesn’t really pertain specifically to “making coffee stronger” but rather to “making a great cup of coffee”, you will find that brewing at a higher temperature will generally result in better-tasting and stronger brews.

 You should always use water that is at a temperature where you can easily bring out the flavor of your coffee without it being too overpowering.

 Another common misconception is that the warmer the water is, the stronger the coffee will be.

 But this is not really true at all, as most people believe.
 In fact, if your water temperature is high enough, you will be able to bring out more of your coffee’s flavor without it tasting too strong or bitter.